Agnar22/PU/README.md

 9. Type `python manage.py runserver` in command line
 10. The product can now be accessed by typing `http://localhost:8000` in your web-browser

+# Testing
+* Open the CMD/terminal and navigate to the "gruppe-15" folder in the cloned project
+    * Type `python manage.py test` in command line; runs all test
+    * Type `python manage.py test <appname>`; runs all tests for a specific app

 # Tech/framework used
 *  Heroku for web-hosting
 *  Amazon S3 buckets for image hosting